Synthetixio/SIPs/SIPS/margin.md

 without holding the asset.
-PnL and liquidation calculations are simplified by denominating the margin in sUSD, which can be minted and burnt as required, Therefore using Synthetix, users will not be exposed to volatility in the value of their margin, and they will always be liquidated when their margin is completely exhausted, with no requirement for a maintenance margin.
+PnL and liquidation calculations are simplified by denominating the margin in sUSD, which can be minted and burnt as required, Therefore using Synthetix, users will not be exposed to volatility in the value of their margin, and they will always be liquidated when their margin is completely exhausted, with no requirement for a maintenance margin or deleveraging mechanisms.
+For similar reasons, no separate insurance fund is necessary under this design.

 However, as the counterparty to all orders, the SNX debt pool takes on the risk of any skew in the market.
 If the number of long and short contracts is balanced, then a fall in one is compensated by a rise in